Cheese has gotten a bad rap for a long time, but the curious thing is this: most research shows that the benefits of cheese far outweigh any risks.

 How is Aged Cheese Made?

 The steps in aged cheese-making are very precise.
-Here are the essential steps for making a good quality aged cheese.
+Here are the essential steps for making good quality aged cheese.

 A type of bacteria called Lactococcus lactis is added to milk, which helps curdle the milk and form lactic acid.
 This then separates the milk to form curds, which are used to produce cheese and whey.